Kalakkad: Landmarks

 Sathya Vageeswarar Temple is dedicated to Sathyavageeswarar (Lord Siva).
 The other principal deity is Goddess Gomathi.
 Dating back to the 13th century AD or the late Pandya period, further additions were made till the 17th century AD.

 Kalakad has around 6 Major mosques in and around Kalakad town.
 The biggest mosque is located in Kottai (கோட்டை) which is the heart of town, the 2nd biggest in Singampathu.
 The rest are in Viyasaraja puram, Kovilpathu, Salai Nayinar pallivasal & Kesavaneri.

-Kalakkad has many of churches affiliated to the Lutheran Church and Tirunelveli Diocese Church of South India (CSI).
+Kalakkad has many churches.
+They are affiliated to the Lutheran Church, Tirunelveli Diocese Church of South India (CSI) and other denominations (Roman Catholic, Assembly of God, Indian Pentecostal Church, The Pentecostal Mission and possibly other unaffiliated/independent churches).
 The biggest church in Kalakad is St. Paul Lutheran Church of Lutheran at Nagankulam.
 The tower in front of the church is about 85 feet high.

 Transportation

 Kalakad can be reached from Tirunelveli, Nanguneri and Vallioor etc. by bus.
 The nearest railway station is Nanguneri.
 Nearest airports are at Thiruvananthapuram and Madurai.
 Tuticorin also has an airstrip having two flights a day to Chennai (MAA)and is about 80 km away.

 Many private buses like SGKR, Sakthi, Shree Ganapathy, Priya Bus and minibuses provide transport facilities for small villages as there is a long gap of time duration for government buses.